mchmarny/cloud-sql-for-cloud-run-example/README.md

 ### Service Account

-Create a service account and assign it the necessary roles using the [bin/user](bin/user) script
+After that, create a service account and assign it the necessary roles using the [bin/user](bin/user) script

 ```shell
 bin/user